World Calendar Proposal modified a 364-Day Calendar Year to become

 newspaper contains three dates of three calendars under the

-Gregorian Calendar is given first on the left.
-The Jewish
+Calendar is given first on the left.
+The Jewish Calendar date

-Calendar date follows in the center according to the day of
+follows in the center according to the day of the month, month,

-the Islamic Calendar year.
-Three religions and three separate
+year.
+Three religions and three separate versions of past

-versions of past history are combined every day.
-The World
+history are combined every day.
+The World Calendar can unite

 The World Calendar issue has been respectfully accepted and